Intersecting Surface Defects and Two-Dimensional CFT: M2-Brane Surface Defects

-For a representation $\mathcal{R}$ described by a generic Young diagram the two-dimensional $\cN=(2,2)$ theory has the following quiver diagram representation\footnote{Note that the symmetric representation admits two descriptions.
+As argued in~\cite{Gomis:2014eya}, when $\mathcal{R}$ is the rank $n_\text{c}$ antisymmetric representation, the two-di\-men\-sion\-al $\cN=(2,2)$ theory description of the surface defect is given by the first quiver diagram in \autoref{fig:minuscule-quivers}.
+If $\mathcal{R}$ is the rank $n_\text{c}$ symmetric representation, the corresponding 2d $\cN=(2,2)$ theory is the second quiver diagram in \autoref{fig:minuscule-quivers}.
+For a representation $\mathcal{R}$ described by a generic Young diagram the two-dimensional $\cN=(2,2)$ theory has the quiver diagram representation given in \autoref{fig:single2d}\footnote{Note that the symmetric representation admits two descriptions.
 The two descriptions share, at the very least, the value of the two-sphere partition function.
-This is akin to the giant and dual giant description of Wilson loops~\cite{Drukker:2005kx,Yamaguchi:2006tq,Gomis:2006sb,Gomis:2006im}.}
+This is akin to the giant and dual giant description of Wilson loops~\cite{Drukker:2005kx,Yamaguchi:2006tq,Gomis:2006sb,Gomis:2006im}.}.

 The complexified FI parameters for all gauge group factors except the one that couples to the $n_\text{f}$ fundamentals and anti-fundamentals must be set to zero.

 These two-dimensional $\cN=(2,2)$ theories can be coupled to a four-dimensional $\cN=2$ theory by gauging the $SU(n_\text{f})\times SU(n_\text{f})\times U(1)$ flavor symmetries acting on the $n_\text{f}$ fundamental and anti-fundamental chiral multiplets with gauge and/or global symmetries of the four-dimensional theory.
 The simplest four-dimensional $\cN=2$ theory in which to consider these surface operators is the theory of $n_\text{f}^2$ hypermultiplets.
 This corresponds to compactifying $n_\text{f}$ M5-branes on a trinion with two full and one simple puncture, which makes manifest an $SU(n_\text{f})\times SU(n_\text{f})\times U(1)$ flavor symmetry acting on the hypermultiplets, which gets identified via the cubic superpotential \eqref{cubicone} with the corresponding defect flavor symmetry.
 For other four-dimensional theories, such as for conformal SQCD with $SU(n_\text{f})$ gauge group and $2n_\text{f}$ hypermultiplets or the $\cN=2^*$ theory, one or both of the defect $SU(n_\text{f})$ symmetry factors is gauged with a dynamical bulk gauge field.